 2. Make Wise Decision on resource allocation: In-house Development or Outsourcing

 Companies that plan to build custom software often face a dilemma: Is it better to have it developed by the in-house team or by external vendors?
-While in-house software development maintains better alignment with the company’s values, outsourcing is motivated by the need to reduce costs and shorten time to market.
-Based on the organization’s resources and objectives, each approach offers varied pros and cons.
+While in-house software development maintains better alignment with the company’s values, outsourcing is motivated by the need to reduce costs and shorten the time to market.
+Each approach offers varied pros and cons based on the organization’s resources and objectives.

 On the other hand, outsourcing offers access to a vast talent pool as well as massive cost reduction.
 Especially if your core business is not directly related to software development, hiring an IT service supplier will ensure proper expertise and tools.
 Not only the expertise but also the cost is optimized by strategic outsourcing, up to 17%.